San Joaquin Valley Tulare Lake Subbasin

 Monday, July 15, 2024

 This is the statutory date for pumpers to begin measuring and recording their monthly groundwater extractions.
 This applies as long as the subbasin is designated as probationary pursuant to California Water Code, Division 6, Part 2.74, Chapter 11 (State Intervention).
 For the Tulare Lake Subbasin, measuring and recording begins 90 days after the Board declared the subbasin probationary, which is July 15, 2024, and extends until the State Water Board determines the GSA or GSAs are on track to manage the subbasin sustainably.
 This requirement generally does not apply to “de minimis” groundwater pumpers.
-Visit the Groundwater Extraction Annual Reporting System (GEARS) to determine if you are a de minimis groundwater pumper who is exempt from reporting and paying fees or if you are required to measure and report your groundwater extraction volumes.
+Visit the Groundwater Extraction Annual Reporting System (GEARS) to determine if you are a de minimis groundwater pumper who is excluded from reporting and paying fees, may qualify for another exclusion, or if you are required to measure and report your groundwater extraction volumes.
 Read the State Water Board's Options for Measuring Extraction Volumes (PDF) | Opciones para medir los volúmenes de extracción de aguas subterráneas (PDF) to learn more about ways to measure your groundwater extractions volumes.

 Friday, May 1, 2026

-This is the deadline for pumpers to report their monthly groundwater extraction volumes to database for the period between July 15, 2024 and September 30, 2025.
+This is the deadline for pumpers to report their monthly groundwater extraction volumes to the GEARS database for the period between July 15, 2024 and September 30, 2025.
 If groundwater extraction volumes are not reported by May 1, an additional charge of 25% of the annual fees can be assessed for each 30-day period after May 1.
 In no case will the additional charge exceed three times the required annual fees.
 In addition, if reports are not submitted on time, the Board may investigate and determine, at your expense, your groundwater extractions and other information required to be reported.
-You will receive 60 days’ notice and an opportunity to report without penalty before the investigation begins.
+You will receive 60 days' notice and an opportunity to report without penalty before the investigation begins.

 Probationary Hearing - April 16, 2024